memgraph/docs/docs/reference-guide/replication.md

 consistency or availability:

-- **SYNC** - After committing a transaction, the MAIN instance will communicate the changes to all REPLICA instances running in SYNC mode and wait until it receives a response or that a timeout is reached. <br/>
+- **SYNC** - After committing a transaction, the MAIN instance will communicate the changes to all REPLICA instances running in SYNC mode and wait until it receives a response or that a timeout is reached.
-In the case of a timeout, it will return an error to the user indicating that they should check the MAIN instance will return an error to the user proposing a check of  REPLICAs' statuses as there might be network or hardware issues.

 - **ASYNC** - The MAIN instance will commit a transaction without receiving confirmation from REPLICA instances that they have received the same